-Risk appetite, the willingness of investors to bear risk, is typically defined as the inverse of the price of risk (for example, Gai and Vause 2006).
-The economy-wide level of risk appetite affects risk premia in all financial markets-that is, it is common to all real and financial assets.
+Risk appetite, the willingness of investors to bear risk, is typically defined as the inverse of the price of risk (e.g., Gai and Vause 2006).
+The economy-wide level of risk appetite affects risk premia in all financial markets, i.e., it is common to all real and financial assets.
 By contrast, the quantity of risk is asset-specific and depends on the distribution of the particular asset's possible future returns.
 In general, an asset is riskier if it tends to have high payoffs in states of the world in which investors have high levels of consumption and thus low marginal utility.
-Because such an asset does not hedge against the risk of bad consumption outcomes, it is less valuable (all else equal) and investors will require greater compensation (in the form of a higher risk premium) to be willing to own it.
-Because assets differ in their characteristic quantity of risk, risk premia will differ across assets even if the price of risk is the same for all assets.
+Because such an asset does not hedge against the risk of bad consumption outcomes, it is less valuable (all else equal) and investors will require greater compensation (a higher risk premium) to be willing to own it.
+Since assets differ in their characteristic quantity of risk, risk premia will differ across assets even if the price of risk is the same for all assets.